matthill500/football_player/README.md

 6. php artisan passport:install
 7. you will also need to update the file location of images locally:
 This can be done in the playerSeeder file by changing the path of the images to suit your local environment.
+8. you will need to php artisan migrate:refresh --seed again after step 7.